kfsgiorgos/Auto-Semisupervised-OD-Authentication-Events/sample-auth-dataset.md

 awk -F, '$2==U228@DOM1 {print $1,$2,$3,$4,$5,$6,$7,$8,$9}' auth.txt > give_a_name.txt

 We employ tha above for each selected user

+- Also, we have to dowmload the redteam.txt.gz, which included the ground truth, from https://csr.lanl.gov/data/cyber1/